dmaixner93/Sorting_Algorithms/README.md

 **Time complexity: O(n log(n))**

 Merge sort is more complex than the previous three algorithms.
-Merge sort works by taking an array of data and splitting that array of data down into smaller arrays until each array has a length of one or zero.
+Merge sort works by taking an array of data and splitting that array of data down into smaller arrays until we have arrays consisting of only one number,

 ![](images/merge_sort_one.png)

-Once we have broken down the data into arrays of length zero or one the algorithm will begin to compare all the arrays.
-Comparing the arrays smaller arrays will help us determine where each value will do in a larger array since all the data will be combined back into one large sorted array.
+Once we have broken down the data into arrays of single values the algorithm will begin to compare all the arrays.
+Comparing the smaller arrays will help the algorithm determine where each value will be placed, once all the data is combined back into one large sorted array.

 ![](images/merge_sort_two.png)